7 best Microsoft Delve alternatives to find people & info in 2026

 1. eesel AI

-Right out of the gate, eesel AI feels less like a Delve replacement and more like a total upgrade.
-Instead of just showing you a list of documents, eesel’s AI gives you direct answers to your questions by reading through all your company’s knowledge.
+Right out of the gate, eesel AI is a powerful choice that works as a conversational layer over your knowledge.
+Instead of just showing you a list of documents, eesel’s AI gives you direct answers to your questions by reading through all your company's knowledge.
 You can connect it to Confluence, Google Docs, SharePoint, Slack, and over 100 other apps in just a few minutes.
 It works right inside the tools you already use, so finding information is as simple as asking a question.

 • What I liked: